 Antonis Samaras is showing a bit of courage at the moment.
 Next week the Greek prime minister plans to travel to Berlin, where he wants to personally persuade Chancellor Angela Merkel to loosen tough conditions for aid despite growing criticism of Athens in Germany.
 Samaras plans to seek a two-year extension, to 2016, of an austerity plan that was previously agreed with the so-called troika of the European Commission, the International Monetary Fund and the European Central Bank, the Financial Times is reporting, citing a document it has obtained.

 The British newspaper is reporting that Samaras wants to first present the plan next week to French President François Hollande and then travel to Berlin one day later for a meeting with Merkel.
-Iannis Mourmouras, Samaras' chief economic adviser, told the newspaper the extension was justified because of the country's deep recession, with the
+Iannis Mourmouras, Samaras' chief economic adviser, told the newspaper the extension was justified because of the country's deep recession, with the economy set to shrink this year by 7 percent.

 Under current agreements with its international donors, the Greek government must cut its budget by €11.5 billion ($14.2 billion) by 2014.
 The new plan would see Greece reducing its government budget by 1.5 percent of annual GDP instead of the previously foreseen 2.5 percent.
 This would spread the implementation of all the cuts over a four-year period.